movement-engineer/foundation/README.md

 # foundation
-Foundational documents and informatio; includes tooling around managing such
+Foundational documents and information; includes tooling around managing such